Please let us know if you spot any broken links. Thank you.

 Monitor Magazine Monitor Magazine was a fantastically detailed and well-researched fanzine edited by the late Roland “Buster” Pearson.
 Some selected articles from back issues are now available on-line.
 There is also a second site devoted to the magazine which gives some of its history and reprints various articles.

-Offshore Radio Guide
+Offshore Radio Nostalgia

 Pirate's Cove